-Join Jim Heid for an in-depth discussion in this video Getting specific about what you want to photograph, part of Getting Started in Photography.
+Join Jim Heid for an in-depth discussion in this video Getting specific about what you want to photograph, part of Photography: First Steps.

 - As you learn more about photography, you'll probably be drawn towards specific types of shooting.
 Oftentimes they'll match the things you're interested in when you aren't holding a camera.
 If you love the outdoors, you'll probably get into landscape or wildlife photography.
 If you travel a lot, you'll want to learn about travel photography.
 If you like the energy and diversity of the city, street photography might be your thing.
 If you have kids, you'll wanna learn how to take photos of them that are more than just snapshots.
 Your learning paths might also reflect your business needs.
 Maybe you'll want to learn about product photography to be able to sell your services, or the products you make.

 Maybe you'll want to learn about portrait photography, so you can take better company head shots.
 Or architectural and real estate photography, or wedding and event photography.
 Now, I'm not gonna list every genre of photography here, my point is this: each flavor of photography often has it's own learning needs.
 As you explore new areas, you'll build on those foundations we've looked at so far, but as you get deeper into specific types of photography, the learning paths often go their separate ways.
 If you're interested in portraiture, you'll wanna learn how different lighting and poses can set different moods and make your subjects look their best.